-I saw a web site that makes going to heaven seem really difficult.
+I saw a website that makes going to heaven seem really difficult.

 I have religious OCD and I get blasphemous thoughts constantly and repent all day long.
 Some of the thoughts feel like I want them.
 What should I do?
-If I'm not sure if my thoughts are really sin, so I ignore them, but will I still be condemned?
+If I'm not sure if my thoughts are really sins, so I ignore them, but will I still be condemned?

-When I get a genuinely bad thought, I don't always feel sorry, so I ask for God to help me feel sorry.
+When I get a genuinely bad thought, I don't always feel sorry, so I ask God to help me feel sorry.
 Is that good enough for repentance?

 In some ways reaching heaven is difficult.
 "Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
 For the gate is small and the way is narrow that leads to life, and there are few who find it" (Matthew 7:13-14).
 But people who have religious OCD, or scrupulosity, make it harder than it truly is.
 "Do not be excessively righteous and do not be overly wise.
 Why should you ruin yourself?"
 (Ecclesiastes 7:16).
-The problem is that people with religious OCD add extra requirements that God never gave and then they find that they can't met the demands that they make on themselves.
+The problem is that people with religious OCD add extra requirements that God never gave and then they find that they can't meet the demands that they make on themselves.

 Passing thoughts are nothing more than temptations.
-To be tempted is not sin.
+To be tempted is not a sin.
 While you say you are ignoring these thoughts, you are not truly ignoring them.
-You focus on them, you feel you need to pray about them and ask God for forgiveness of them, and in doing so, you give more credence to these thoughts than what they deserve.
+You focus on them, you feel you need to pray about them and ask God for the forgiveness of them, and in doing so, you give more credence to these thoughts than what they deserve.

 All that needs to be done with a temptation is to reject the very idea and move on with your life.